TTVDadplaz/cardly-ai-guide/README.md

-# AI vCard Generator Project
+# AI vCard Generator Project by Ahmad jamil

 A tool for creating AI-powered digital business cards with dynamic sharing and analytics.